Rapid sequencing V14 - Plasmid sequencing (SQK-RBK114.24 or SQK-RBK114.96)

 MinION Mk1B IT requirements

 Sequencing on a MinION Mk1B requires a high-spec computer or laptop to keep up with the rate of data acquisition.
-Read more in the MinION IT Requirements document.
+For more information, refer to the MinION Mk1B IT requirements document.

 MinION Mk1C IT requirements

 The MinION Mk1C contains fully-integrated compute and screen, removing the need for any accessories to generate and analyse nanopore data.
-Read more in the MinION Mk1C IT requirements document.
+For more information refer to the MinION Mk1C IT requirements document.

 Software for nanopore sequencing